Where Can a Graphic Design Certificate Take You? 5 Creative Career Paths

-Examples of student work from the Herzing College Graphic Design Program (Toronto campus)
+Examples of student work from the Herzing College graphic design program

 When most people think "graphic designer," they immediately imagine someone who designs for websites, posters, or advertisements.
-But the truth is, there's a whole world of other graphic design applications and career paths out there.
+But the truth is, there's a whole world of diverse graphic design career paths out there.

-From film and television to book and album covers to public services—talented designers are wanted across industries to communicate ideas in creative and compelling ways.
+From film and television to book and album covers to sports gear and video games—talented designers are wanted across industries to communicate ideas in creative and compelling ways.

 Ever wonder who creates the props and set pieces used on film and television sets?
 An actor reads a newspaper in a scene—but where did it come from?